 I am a certified Passive House Architect – a whole building energy methodology that is one of the toughest in the world and gives very reliable outcomes.
 It is one of the most dependable methods of ensuring your eco house performs in the way you expect it to.

-Taking the time to ensure that construction details are thermally robust and new appliances and fittings are efficient can make a huge difference to a building’s performance – and significantly reduce energy bills.
+Taking the time to ensure that construction details are thermally robust, like the improved performance shown, can make a huge difference to a building’s performance – and significantly reduce energy bills.

 NPPF 79 Innovation